Teasotea/TextSummarization/README.md

 summarize_text(text, num_bull_points=5, is_dialog = False)
 ```

-The function summarizes key points from sentences with T5 Model, then builds vector representations of sentences, ranks them and chooses the top results.
+The function summarizes key points from sentences with T5 Model, then builds vector representations of sentences, ranks them, and chooses the top results.
 The user can choose the number of final bullet points.

 ```